Viovyx/viovyx.com/README.md

 # [Viovyx.com](https://viovyx.com)
 The source code of my website.
-This is still a work in progress and not planned to be done any time soon.

-This site is currently only made to work on desktop and probably doesn't work properly on mobile yet.
+This project will probably never have a final version and will keep getting new updates in the future.

-View the full site at [viovyx.com](https://viovyx.com), keep in mind that it's still a WIP.
+View the full site at [https://viovyx.com](https://viovyx.com).